aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 curl https://repo1.maven.org/maven2/com/snowflake/snowflake-kafka-connector/1.9.1/snowflake-kafka-connector-1.9.1.jar --output snowflake-kafka-connector-1.9.1.jar
 ```

 Create the configuration file `config/SF_connect.properties` with the following parameters.
-Please remember to replace <YOURACCOUNT> & <YOURPRIVATEKEY> with the corresponding details.
-Also, please note when adding a private key you need to remove all new line characters as well as beginning and ending comments (e.g —–BEGIN PRIVATE KEY—–):
+Remember to replace `<YOURACCOUNT>` & `<YOURPRIVATEKEY>` with the corresponding details.
+Also, please note when adding a private key, you need to remove all new line characters as well as beginning and ending comments (e.g., —–BEGIN PRIVATE KEY—–):

 ```properties
 name=snowpipe_streaming_ingest